Free-Software-People/ZenEdit/README.md

 # ZenEdit

-A simple text editor that is beautiful in its simpleness.
+A simple text editor that has all the features you need without being in your face.

 ## Features
 - Minimalist, distraction-free interface.